 Our daily lives are busy – it seems there’s always another metaphorical fire to put out.
 While it’s easy to feel helpless in the face of everyday stress, there are a number of healthy strategies you can employ to help keep your head above water.
-Here are five to try:
+Here are four to try:

 Prioritize a Good Night’s Sleep